mikio1998/mikio1998.github.io/_posts/2020-9-28-Improving-Firestore-Structure.md

 ---
 layout: post
 title: Improving Firestore Structure
 ---

 The clothing store app I made was one of my first Swift projects, and I have improved my skills since then.
-While I am proud of it, I am planning to rework the app with better coding and architectural principles.
+While I am fond of it, I am planning to rework the app with better coding and architectural principles.
 First, I plan to rework the database.